aragon/aragon.js/docs/HOOKS.md

 )
 ```

-This is a simple example demonstrating how we can use aragonAPI for React to connect the app to its contract, fetch some data from its state (using `appState`), and trigger an action on it (with `api.increment(1)`).
+This is a simple example demonstrating how we can use aragonJS for React to connect the app to its contract, fetch some data from its state (using `appState`), and trigger an action on it (with `api.increment(1)`).
 The full API is detailed below.

 ## Installation